Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

 The model is automatically saved to ``ds_cnn_kws.h5``.

 Some models come with additional parameters that allow a deeper configuration.
-That is the case for the AkidaNet, AkidaNet edge, MobileNet, Mobilenet edge and YOLO models.
 Examples are given below.

 To build an AkidaNet model with a 64x64 input size, alpha parameter (model width) equal to 0.35 and 250 classes: